dylandrozario/Web-Dev-Final-Project/README.md

 The AI Assistant uses Google's Gemini API to provide intelligent responses about:
 - Book recommendations based on user preferences
-- BC library information (hours, services, study spaces)
+- BC library information (hours, services, study spaces) with web search grounding for current information
 - Navigation assistance
 - General questions about the application